void-linux/void-docs/src/config/network/interface-names.md

 # Interface Names

-In newer versions udev changed the well known traditional linux naming scheme (`eth0`, `eth0`, `wlan0`, ...).
+In newer versions udev changed the well known traditional Linux naming scheme (`eth0`, `eth0`, `wlan0`, ...).

-This behaviour can be reverted by adding `net.ifnames=0` to the [kernel cmdline](/config/kernel.html#cmdline).
+This behavior can be reverted by adding `net.ifnames=0` to the [kernel cmdline](/config/kernel.html#cmdline).